Tanzania Liquefied Natural Gas Project: Negotiations

-In May 2018, The East African reported that the government of Tanzania was searching for a transaction adviser, to guide the Tanzania Petroleum Development Company through negotiations for a Host Government Agreement with the gas project developers.
+In May 2018, The East African reported that the government of Tanzania was searching for a transaction adviser, to guide the Tanzania Petroleum Development Company through negotiations for a host government agreement with the gas project developers.
 The two year contract for the selected adviser involves the development of a technical, legal and commercial framework for the LNG project.
-The adviser is also responsible for supporting and building capacity of the government team, as well as crafting the appropriate strategy in the negotiations towards the "host government agreement".
-In June 2018, the Tanzanian English-language newspaper, The Citizen, reported that the projected start date was now in 2022.
-In 2022, the government nailed an agreement with the companies for the construction of the LNG.
-A team of experts is in negotiations with some investors as the project will be executed in Lindi region.
+The adviser is also responsible for supporting and building capacity of the government team, as well as crafting the appropriate strategy in the negotiations towards the host government agreement.
+In June 2018, the Tanzanian English-language newspaper The Citizen reported that the projected start date had changed to 2022.
+In 2022, the government finalized an agreement with the companies for the construction of the LNG.
+A team of experts was in negotiations with some investors, as the project will be executed in Lindi region.
 The project is all set to begin soon.

 Construction

 In May 2019, the EastAfrican newspaper reported that construction was planned to start in 2022 and conclude in 2028, as announced by the Tanzanian Minister of Energy, Medard Kalemani.
-In June 2022, the government of Tanzania signed agreements with Equinor of Norway and British Royal Dutch Shell, reviving discussions and negotiations about moving the project forward.
+In June 2022, the government of Tanzania signed agreements with Equinor of Norway and British Shell, reviving discussions and negotiations about moving the project forward.
 Final investment decision (FID) of this project, whose development cost is projected at US$30 billion, is now expected in 2025.

+In May 2023, TanzaniaInvest reported that Jared Kuehl, Shell's vice president for Tanzania and country chair, disclosed that in the coming weeks, the International Energy Companies (IECs) involved in the Tanzania LNG project anticipated signing a host government agreement (HGA) for the onshore elements of the project, and a production sharing agreement (PSA) for its upstream component.
+However, there were no official updates from the parties involved after that announcement.
+In March 2024, the United States issued a serious warning to Tanzanian authorities regarding delays in finalizing negotiations for the country's lucrative liquefied natural gas project.

+In May 2024, The Citizen newspaper reported that Tanzania's attorney general had raised queries on the draft HGA submitted for his vetting.